jxnblk/blog/src/posts/generating-color-palette-documentation-from-css.md

 ## HTML Template

 Next, create a `template.html` file for displaying the colors.
-This tutorial uses lodash templates, but any JavaScript templating language could work.
+This tutorial uses lodash templates, but any JavaScript templating language would work.
 Note: if you’re using a stylesheet other than Basscss, the classes applied below may differ.

 ```html